shopware/docs/concepts/commerce/checkout-concept/payments.md

 ### Session and state

 The session should not be used in headless payment integrations.
-Read more about these [guidelines](../../../resources/guidelines/code/session-and-state).
+Read more about [session guidelines](../../../resources/guidelines/code/session-and-state).

 ### Controllers and API